GeniusTang/Afann/README.md

   -o OUTPUT            Prefix of output (defualt: Current directory) -t THREADS           Number of threads
-  -r                   Count the reverse complement of kmers (default: False) --BIC                Use BIC to estimate the Markovian orders of sequences --slow               Use slow mode for calculation with less memory usage
+  -r                   Count the reverse complement of kmers (default: False) --adjust             Adjust d2star and/or d2shepp distances for NGS samples,
+                       -r will be set automatically --BIC                Use BIC to estimate the Markovian orders of sequences --slow               Use slow mode for calculation with less memory usage (default: False)
 ```